Successful Installation in Wisconsin

 of Deer-Vehicle Accidents and the Solution

-Wildlife Warning Roadside Reflectors—Proven By Road Tests To Be Most Effective Method Of Preventing Car-Deer Accidents
+Deer Warning Roadside Reflectors—Proven By Road Tests To Be Most Effective Method Of Preventing Car-Deer Accidents

 Increased traffic and deer population along with new suburban developments have increased the possibilities of car-deer collisions.
 These accidents are frequently very traumatic and may result in personal injury, vehicular damage and serious or fatal injury to the deer.
-After a careful review of information and road test data, it is my conclusion that wildlife warning roadside reflectors offer the best solution to the problem.
+After a careful review of information and road test data, it is my conclusion that deer warning roadside reflectors offer the best solution to the problem.

 The reflectors are designed to work in the dusk-to-dawn hours when over 75% of car-deer accidents occur.
 The reflectors pick up car headlights and direct a reflected beam at the deer, deterring them from crossing roads in front of oncoming traffic.
 It is recommended that the reflectors be installed along roadways where previous car-deer accidents and/or heavy traffic and large numbers of deer crossings indicate a significant potential for these type of accidents.
 The basis for this recommendation was a detailed review of extensive road test data showing an average reduction of 88% in car-deer accidents after installation of the reflectors.

-The Strieter-Lite wildlife warning roadside reflector system comprises a series of red reflectors placed along both shoulders of a road in a staggered pattern.
+The Strieter-Lite deer warning roadside reflector system comprises a series of red reflectors placed along both shoulders of a road in a staggered pattern.
 If deer are about to cross a road into oncoming traffic, the deer see an unnatural moving red reflection from the approaching vehicles' headlights bouncing off the reflectors and are deterred from crossing until the vehicle has passed.
 Since the deer's night vision is much more sensitive than that of humans, the weak reflections are not bothersome to persons in the area but are very prominent to the deer.
 The Strieter-Lite reflectors are the only ones incorporating the patent design providing full no-gap coverage and have demonstrated superior proven performance in extensive, long term road tests.

 Basis for the conclusion of the effectiveness of the reflector system was a detailed analysis of all available field test data obtained from the 13 states and British Columbia where accident data rates prior to and after reflector installations were recorded.
 The data represents a total of 53 individual test sites covering a total of 52 miles.
 The average reduction of 88% in car-deer accidents corresponds to preventing almost 9 out of 10 accidents from occurring.
 Analysis of the accident data for all test sites including the duration of the pre and post reflector test periods, length of the road test site, and the recorded number of car-deer accidents prior to and after reflector installations provides a figure of merit that indicates the estimated number of accidents that will be prevented for a selected site.
 The data reflects an average accident rate reduction of approximately 10 accidents per mile per year.
 This is a very significant accident prevention technique that greatly enhances car travel safety where deer crossings are of concern.